-- Step 1: After four counted absences a letter will be mailed home to notify the parent - Step 2: After seven absences a letter will be sent reminding parents about the importance of regular attendance - Step 3: After nine absences, a referral is madel to the Truancy Specialist.
+- Step 1: After four counted absences a letter will be mailed home to notify the parent - Step 2: After seven absences a letter will be sent reminding parents about the importance of regular attendance

+Step 3: After nine absences, a call will be made along with a referral to the Truancy Specialist.
 Direct parent communication will take place, and an action plan will be agreed upon to address the root cause of the absences.
-The school attendance team will be notified and discussions to improve attendance will take place. - Step 4: After eleven absences, an attendance agreement will be developed with clear expectations from all parties.
+The school attendance team will be notified and discussions to improve attendance will take place.